 The Bodhisatta was once a king.
-His father died when he was just seven years old, and the advisors doubted he was ready to ascend the throne at such a young age.
-So they tested him by dressing up a monkey in the clothes of three people – a diviner of auspicious building sites, a judge, and a man who respected his father and mother.
-Since all three times the Bodhisatta recognized that it was a monkey, not a man, the advisors decided he was wise enough to be king and gave him the crown.
+His father died when he was just seven years old, and the royal advisors doubted he was ready to ascend the throne at such a young age.
+So they tested him by dressing up a monkey in the clothes of three people: a diviner of auspicious building sites, a judge, and a man who respected his father and mother.
+Since all three times the Bodhisatta recognized that it was a monkey standing before him, not a man, the advisors considered him wise enough to be king and gave him the crown.
 He ruled with righteousness and wisdom for his entire reign.
 One notable example of this is the time he cleverly resolved fourteen problems at the same time.

-One of his father’s servants, Gamani, being quite old had decided to retire after the previous king’s death and moved to a village to become a farmer.
-He soon suffered a string of bad luck.
-Gamani borrowed a pair of oxen from a friend and after plowing his field all day returned them to their stall.
-Gamani saw this man and his wife eating dinner, and since they did not invite him in he left without talking to them.
-That night someone stole the oxen and the owner, seeing an opportunity to make money, accused Gamani of not returning them.
-They agreed to let the king decide their case and they walked toward the palace.
+One of his father’s servants, Gamani, being quite old, had retired after the previous king’s death and moved to a village to become a farmer.
+Soon after, he suffered an incredible string of bad luck.
+Gamani borrowed a pair of oxen from a friend, and after plowing his field all day he fed them grass and returned them to their stall.
+Gamani saw the friend and his wife eating dinner, and since they did not invite him into their home, he left without talking to them.
+That night someone stole the oxen, and the owner, seeing an opportunity to make money, accused Gamani of not returning them.
+The man demanded they let the king judge their case, and together they walked to the palace.

-On the way they passed Gamani’s friend’s house and he went inside to get something to eat.
-His friend wasn’t there, but his friend’s pregnant wife offered to cook him a meal.
-When she climbed the ladder to get some grain she fell down and miscarried.
-Just then the friend came in and thought Gamani had struck her, so he also wanted to make a claim in front of the king and joined them on the way to the palace.
+On the way, they passed Gamani’s friend’s house, and he went inside to get something to eat.
+His friend wasn’t there, but his pregnant wife offered to cook him a meal.
+When she climbed a ladder to get some grain, she fell down and miscarried.
+Just then, the friend came in and thought Gamani had struck her, so he also wanted to make a claim in front of the king and joined them on the way to the palace.

-As they walked, a horse started following them.
+As the men walked, a horse started following them.
 Its keeper told Gamani to throw a stone at it to make it stop.
-He did and it broke the horse’s foot, so now a third man joined the others.
+He did, and it broke the horse’s foot.
+So now a third man joined the others.

-Fearing his fate, Gamani decided to kill himself and he jumped off a cliff.
-He landed on a basket weaver, killing him, but saving himself.
-The dead man’s son became his fourth captor and the five of them walked together to the palace.
+Fearing his fate, Gamani tried to kill himself by jumping off a cliff.
+He landed on a basket weaver, killing him but saving himself.
+The dead man’s son became his fourth captor, and the five of them walked together to the palace.

-Although he had no more unfortunate incidents along the way, as people heard that Gamani was going to see the king, he got ten requests—from a village headman, a prostitute, a young woman, a snake, a deer, a partridge, a tree fairy, a naga, ascetics, and brahmin priest students—to ask the king to explain the cause of their problems.
+Although he had no more unfortunate incidents along the way, as people heard that Gamani was going to see the king, he got ten requests—from a village headman, a prostitute, a young woman, a snake, a deer, a partridge, a tree fairy, a naga, a group of ascetics, and some brahmin-priest students—to ask the king to explain the causes of their problems.
 Gamani promised each that he would.

-When Gamani was finally brought into the court, the Bodhisatta remembered him fondly and the two discussed what he had been doing.
-Then it came time for the charges to be heard and the owner of the oxen made his case first.
+When Gamani was finally brought into the court, the Bodhisatta remembered him fondly and the two discussed what he had been doing since he left the palace.
+Then it came time for the charges to be heard, and the owner of the oxen made his case first.
 When Gamani gave his side of the story, the Bodhisatta asked the owner to swear he was telling the truth about not seeing the oxen enter their stall that evening, and he reluctantly admitted he actually had seen them going in.
-The Bodhisatta faulted Gamani for not announcing himself when returning the oxen and the owner for lying, so he gave them both punishments: Gamani would pay twenty-four coins and the owner would have his eyes gouged out by Gamani.
-The man fell at Gamani’s feet and begged forgiveness, telling him to keep the coins he owned and gave him some of his own before running away.
+The Bodhisatta faulted Gamani for not announcing himself when returning the oxen and the owner for lying, so he gave them both punishments: Gamani would pay twenty-four coins, and the owner would have his eyes gouged out by Gamani.
+The man fell at Gamani’s feet and begged forgiveness, telling him to keep the coins he owed and giving him some more before running away.

-Next, the Bodhisatta heard about the miscarriage, and Gamani explained that she had fallen down, he had not hit her.
-The Bodhisatta ruled that Gamani had indeed caused the miscarriage, albeit unintentionally, and his friend deserved a son, so he ordered Gamani to take his friend’s wife to live at his house until she gave birth to a boy, which he would then give to his friend.
-The friend also fell at Gamani’s feet and begged him not to break up his family and gave him some money before taking off.
+Next, the Bodhisatta heard about the miscarriage, and Gamani explained that she had fallen, he had not hit her.
+The Bodhisatta ruled that Gamani had indeed caused the miscarriage, albeit unintentionally, and his friend deserved a son.
+So he ordered Gamani to take his friend’s wife to live at his house until she gave birth to a boy, which he would then give to his friend.
+The friend fell at Gamani’s feet and begged him not to break up his family, and also gave him some money before taking off.

-- The brahmin priest students used to easily remember the passages they were studying, but lately their minds were like leaky jars and they wanted to know what had happened.
+- The brahmin-priest students used to remember the passages they were studying with ease, but lately their minds were like leaky jars and they wanted to know what had happened.
 The Bodhisatta said it was because in the past a rooster woke them regularly before sunrise to study, but their new rooster did not keep regular time, throwing off their schedule.